Offensive-Panda/ProcessInjectionTechniques/Classic_Code_Injection_Local/readme.md

 // Allocate a memory buffer for payload with permission RWX my_sc_mem = VirtualAlloc(0, sc_len, MEM_COMMIT | MEM_RESERVE, PAGE_EXECUTE_READWRITE);
 ```
-* `VirtualAlloc Function` Allocates a region of pages in the virtual address space of the calling process.
+* `VirtualAlloc()` Allocates a memory region in the virtual address space of the calling process.
 * `0` The desired starting address of the allocated region.
 By specifying 0, the function lets the system determine the location of the allocated memory.
 * `sizeof sc` The size of the memory to be allocated, which is the size of the shellcode array (sc).
 * `MEM_COMMIT` The memory allocation type, indicating that physical storage in the paging file is allocated.